szhangbiao/myonnaise/README.md

 * When reporting a new Issue, make sure to attach **Screenshots** of the problem you are reporting.
 * Debugging
 * When submitting a new PR, make sure tests are all green.
 Write new tests if necessary (would be great if the code coverage doesn't decrease).

-## License 📄

-This project is licensed under the MIT License - see the [License](License) file for details